-EIT Health is a Knowledge and Innovation Community of the European Institute of Innovation and Technology (EIT).
-Through a unique collaborative approach, they are empowering a network of innovators to overcome barriers, challenge convention and take action to put innovative products and services into the hands of those that need them the most. inSignals has received the support from EIT Health since 2019.
+EIT Health is a Knowledge and Innovation Community of the European Institute of Innovation and Technology (EIT). inSignals has been receiving the support from EIT Health since 2019.

 Portugal Ventures has assumed a relevant role supporting inSignals.
 The Portuguese venture capital is supporting the grow of the national entrepreneurship ecosystem.
-With the ambition of boosting the global success of Portuguese companies, leading them to achieve competitiveness goals in all stages of their business development.
 In 2021 Portugal Ventures believed in the work developed by inSignals and joined us.